Black Spots on Maple Leaves Can Be Treated

 Composting the leaves, or placing them in your yard waste bag, is effective to stop the fungus from growing.
 When the leaves aren’t exposed to air, the fungus can’t grow.
 It’s better to remove fallen leaves in the fall, as manually removing leaves earlier in the year can stress your tree.
 Removing the leaves in the fall can help make the infection less severe next year.

-An arborist can treat your maple tree with a fungicide to kill the spores and prevent maple tar spot from reappearing.
+In other jurisdictions, an arborist may treat your maple tree with a fungicide to kill the spores and prevent maple tar spot from reappearing.
 This treatment works best in the springtime.
 It’s most effective on smaller maples, as it may be difficult to cover enough of the leaves on a large mature maple.
 The fungicide may be applied twice over a few weeks.

 If tar spot on your trees is ruining the look of your maples, contact Vista Tree for a consultation!
 We can help